-- 14.4 Since December 2012 a further request to combine the site known as Fradley West with land proposed as the Fradley Park SDA has been made and this combined site has also been appraised. - 14.5 It should also be noted that in addition further information was submitted in May 2012 in relation to the proposed New Village Option North-East Lichfield.
-However, as this was not submitted in response to a consultation process the SA process has not taken account of this latest information and the New Village Option has been appraised as per the information submitted in November 2011. - 14.6 The two options submitted by JVH Consultancy Ltd were appraised taking the Meg Lane site separately.
-This was in order to enable the scoring of growth in the rural villages as an alternative strategy to be more clearly shown, especially given the sensitive nature of any development at Meg Lane, Burntwood.
+- 14.4 Since December 2010 a further request to combine the site known as Fradley West with land proposed as the Fradley Park SDA has been made and this combined site has also been appraised. - 14.5 It should also be noted that in addition further information was submitted in May 2012 in relation to the proposed New Village Option North-East Lichfield.
+This was again submitted in response to the publication of the Proposed Submission Local Plan: Strategy, and the proposal has therefore been re-appraised based on the latest available information. - 14.6 The two options submitted by JVH Consultancy Ltd were appraised taking the Meg Lane site separately.
+This was in order to enable the scoring of growth in the rural villages as an alternative strategy to be more clearly shown, especially given the sensitive nature of any development at Meg Lane, Burntwood. - 14.7 Through the consultation on the Proposed Submission Local Plan: Strategy a representation was submitted from the promoters of a completely new proposal Brookhay Villages & Twin Rivers Park which, as submitted at such a late stage in the Local Plan process, had never been previously subject to SA.
+In order that the Local Plan process and SA is fully comprehensive an appraisal of this proposal has therefore been undertaken and the matrix of scores is included at Appendix F Table F.1 and a summary of the findings is given below.